oit-ipbl/image_processing/basics/basics_02.md

 ## Sample of video-image processing adapted the frame rate

-### add the function to calculate the frame number from the processing time
+### Add the function to calculate the frame number from the processing time
 - Define the function for the frame number calculation to keep out of the read function calling multiple times.
 - The loop is continued without the frame reading process if the read function is called before the next frame is provided from the video stream.